 What is the Local Medical Committee?

 The Local Medical Committee (LMC) is an independent organisation which represents all local general practitioners working within the NHS.

-As the local representative committee of NHS GPs, the LMC is recognised in the NHS Acts and Regulations, as the body with whom NHS England must consult (through its Area Team) on issues affecting the administration of GPs’ contracts and remuneration, and the services they provide to patients.
+As the local representative committee of NHS GPs, the LMC is recognised in the NHS Acts and Regulations, as the body with whom NHS England must consult (through its regional office) on issues affecting the administration of GPs’ contracts and remuneration, and the services they provide to patients.

 The LMC represents all GPs within its geographical area of responsibility and also has many other professional and statutory responsibilities.

 In summary the LMC (as represented by Nottinghamshire LMC Ltd) is:

 - A democratic body elected by, and comprising, local GPs, representing the diverse interests which make up general practice locally.

 - A representative body which canvasses the views of local GPs and represents them to CCGs and NHS England’s regional office and other local and national organisations and which acts as a focus for debate on GP issues.